dualcodeinc/reports/README.md

 # reports
-The reports listed below are designed to be used with the Configurable Reports plugin already installed on your learning environment.
+The reports listed below are designed to be used with the 'Configurable Reports' plugin already installed on your learning environment.